Does New Zealand have a sanctions regime in place?

 Other restrictions in respect of trade and travel are also included within the relevant regulations.

 Does New Zealand maintain a list of sanctioned individuals and entities?

 The MFAT does not maintain a consolidated list of individuals/entities designated by the UN.
 The MFAT website instead provides links to the lists published by the UN.

 Are there any other lists related to sanctions?

 Does New Zealand have a licensing or authorisation system in place?

 What are the consequences for a breach of sanctions in New Zealand?

-Breaching regulations made under the 1946 Act is a criminal offence (Section 3 of the 1946 Act).
-The penalties for breaching sanctions are:
+Breaching regulations made under the 1946 Act is a criminal offence (section 3 of the 1946 Act).
+The penalty for breaching sanctions are as follows:

 Who are the relevant regulators in New Zealand and what are their contact details?

 Eversheds Sutherland is the name and brand under which the members of Eversheds Sutherland Limited (Eversheds Sutherland (International) LLP and Eversheds Sutherland (US) LLP) and their respective controlled, managed and affiliated firms and the members of Eversheds Sutherland (Europe) Limited (each an "Eversheds Sutherland Entity" and together the "Eversheds Sutherland Entities") provide legal or other services to clients around the world.
 Eversheds Sutherland Entities are constituted and regulated in accordance with relevant local regulatory and legal requirements and operate in accordance with their locally registered names.
 The use of the name Eversheds Sutherland, is for description purposes only and does not imply that the Eversheds Sutherland Entities are in a partnership or are part of a global LLP.
 The responsibility for the provision of services to the client is defined in the terms of engagement between the instructed firm and the client.